 How much does a Internal Auditor I earn in the United States?
 The average Internal Auditor I salary in the United States is $57,608 as of March 28, 2019, but the range typically falls between $52,254 and $63,317.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Audits the accounting and financial data of various departments within an organization to ensure accuracy and compliance with government guidelines and laws.
-Identifies improper accounting or documentation and researches issues and makes recommendations to improve policies or procedures accordingly.
+Identifies improper accounting or documentation within the organization.
+Researches identified issues and makes recommendations to improve policies or procedures accordingly.
 May work with outside auditors to help reconcile discrepancies or support the external auditing function.
-Requires a bachelor's degree in accounting and 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
-Primary job functions do not typically require exercising independent judgment.
+Requires a bachelor's degree of accounting.
 Typically reports to a supervisor or manager.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
+Typically requires 0-2 years of related experience.

 Take just three simple steps below to generate your own personalized salary report.

 2 - 4 years experience